acrisci/simple-breakpad-server/README.md

 * Send crash reports to the server from your applications.
 * Display crash report information like minidump stackwalks and application metadata.
-* Supports PostgreSQL, MySQL, MariaDB, SQLite and MSSQL.
+* Supports SQLite, PostgreSQL, MySQL, MariaDB
 * Simple web interface for viewing translated crash reports.
 * Add symbols from the web API.